NCALM-UH/pdal-als-tpu/example/example.md

 ```

-Note that we used the `parallel` package to run the tile translations in order to take advantage of all available CPUs.
+Note that we used the `parallel` package to run the tile translations on all available CPUs.

 One remaining item that we will check later on is the correctness of the `ScanAngleRank` field.
 In particular, we want to check that the sign of the values is correct.
-We'll look at this once we extract flightlines from the tiled data.
+We'll look at this, and explain why it matters, once we extract flightlines from the tiled data.

 ### **3. Data Visualization**